hesham1108/public_privacy/wafrah_privacy_policy.md

-PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS This privacy policy governs your use of the software application name(in English[Alwaferah] in Arabic[الوافرة]) (“Application”) for mobile devices that was created by [Impact Company (Bltzo)].
+PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS This privacy policy governs your use of the software application with name(in English[Alwaferah] in Arabic[الوافرة]) (“Application”) for mobile devices that was created by [Impact Company (Bltzo)].
 The Application is [A Management app for Resturatnts that allow users to control and manage their resturant]

 What information does the Application obtain and how is it used?
 User Provided Information No information.
 Automatically Collected Information